fiq/nix-pyenv-flake/README.md

 Setups up _all the things_ for you to do python dev, particularly for ML, and just use `pip` directly on nixos.

+# WARNING

+As we're playing outside the repeatability of Nix and /nix paths of nix-managed libraries, you may need to `pyenv uninstall` and `pyenv install` specific versions of local shared libraries if this were linked against.
+This can be an issue if you haev upgraded libraries outside of this flake.

 # When would I need this?

 - For when you need to get stuff done and don't want to be faffing with your `default.nix` or `flake.nix` on a NixOS system